florianfmmartin/py-fmatrix/README.md

 # py-fmatrix
-A matrix-like animation written in pyhton
+A matrix-like animation written in pyhton.